 This all got me thinking of the hundreds of amazing entrepreneurs I come across who have a fabulous idea but are unsure how to implement it.
 So I thought I would pen my 8 steps to creating your own innovative food product.

 1. Be clear on your idea

 Know what it is you want to develop and what format you want it in.
 If you want to sell a health bar and not a cookie for example, you need a bar manufacturer, ingredients that work in a bar and experts who know how to make them.
 Listen to what others have to say but stand your ground on your concept.
 Having said that…

 Ask people if they would buy it.
 Ask your friends, your colleagues, social media buddies or even better get some insight from an objective panel of people who are not emotionally linked to you.
 They will be more honest and give you feedback that is invaluable.
 Even one little nugget of information might change the course of your business.
 You might discover that even though you adore peach flavours not many consumers within the healthy market do (top tip!).

 Passion sells!
 Find something that you are willing to live through thick and thin and talk about every single day for the next few years.
 You will probably not end up eating it ever again but you will need to talk about it a hundred different ways to a thousand different people again and again.
 And again.

 4. Only use quality ingredients

-DO NOT use poor quality ingredients.
-Please.
+Do not use poor quality ingredients.
 Your product will only taste awful and you won’t be happy with it.
 Don’t be tempted by cheaper ingredients to reduce your bottom line.
 People are willing to pay more for products with good ingredients.
 You can use this as your USP; discussing provenance is a hot topic right now because consumers want to know what they are eating.
 They are fed up of eating things that make them feel awful.
 Good ingredients = good product.
 No compromises.

 5. Find a good manufacturer